 Made with a basic granny square and a crochet skull appliqué, this Skull Granny Square Crochet Pattern is easy to master.
-You can decorate anything with these skull granny square patterns!
+You can decorate anything with these skull granny squares!

 Crochet skull granny squares can seem intimidating, but this pattern is beginner-friendly!
 As long as you know the basic stitches, you can recreate this skull.
 This skull granny square pattern is perfect for those who want a little customization in their granny squares.